ethiffeault/ejson/README.md

 json library in c++

-Single header c++ [ejson.h](ejson/ejson.h) json library that separate parsing from processing, making it very easy to customize and implement json serialization for any rtti library.
-Parsing and processing are stream friendly to minimize memory footprint for large json file.
+Single header only c++.
+Parsing is stream friendly to minimize memory footprint for large json file.
 Support both char and wide char.

-ejson provide a "Value" type to handle underlying json type (null, bool, number, string, array and object)
+Provide a "Value" type to handle underlying json type (null, bool, number, string, array and object) making it very easy manipulation in code.

-implementation
-* std (default)
+Parsing separate in 2 layers, making it very easy to customize and implement json serialization for any rtti library:
 * [eti](implementation/eti) (wip)
 * [unreal](implementation/unreal) (wip)